-Here’s everything Apple could announce at its March 8 ‘Peek performance’ special event
+Here’s everything Apple could announce at its March 8 ‘Peek Performance’ special event

 Apple has officially announced its newest event will be broadcast worldwide on March 8.
 With the event having been rumored for weeks, we’re excited to see what’s lined up.

-Read on for a roundup of what Apple could announce at its spring event next week, including an iPhone SE 3, iPad Air 5, and more.
+Read on for a roundup of what Apple could announce at its spring event, including an iPhone SE 3, iPad Air 5, and more.
 The Cupertino company has a great deal planned for 2022, and 9to5Mac is here to cover it all for you.

 Table of contents